Adobe Gallery Blog

 What is a Katsina?

-I have recently joined the team at Adobe Gallery, and through this, have been granted the wonderful opportunity to immerse myself in the history and culture of the Southwest.
-What a better way to do so than through our miraculous inventory of art!
-One question I am asked is, “What is a Katsina?”
-I would like to take the time to answer this question for those of you who, like me, are new to the spirituality of the Pueblo people and may be unfamiliar with their Katsina cult.
+One question we are asked is, “What is a Katsina?”
+We would like to take the time to answer this question for those of you are new to the spirituality of the Pueblo people and may be unfamiliar with their Katsina cult.

 This question arises as clients view our inventory of Katsina dolls, however this is only one of three ways Katsinas are expressed.
 They are also and originally the supernatural deities themselves, and the masked dancers who represent Katsinas at religious ceremonies.